B34tzepZ/BetterBuilding/README.md

 ## What versions is it available for?

-Right now BetterBuilding is only available for Minecraft Java Edition 1.18.2.
+Right now BetterBuilding is available for Minecraft Java Edition 1.18.2 and 1.19.
 An update to newer versions is planned and will be coming soon.
 Support for Minecraft Bedrock Edition is **not** planned.

 ## How to install BetterBuilding?